ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 type KeySelector func(key string) bool
 ```

-* for value that has one or more dependencies, provide callback that will
+* for value that has one or more dependencies, provide a callback that will
   tell which keys must already exist for the value to be considered ready
   for creation
-* dependency can either reference a specific key, or use the predicate `AnyOf`,
+* for a dependency to be considered satisfied, the dependency can either
-  which must return `true` for at least one of the keys of already created
+  reference a specific key or use the predicate `AnyOf`, which must return
-  values for the dependency to be considered satisfied (i.e. matching keys are
+  `true` for at least one of the keys of some already created values (i.e.
-  basically ORed)
+  matching keys are basically ORed)
 * the callback is optional - if not defined, the kv-pairs of the descriptor
   are assumed to have no dependencies
 * multiple listed dependencies must all be satisfied - i.e. they are ANDed